Matt Draper - Tonga 2018

 How long will I get in the water each time?

 It all depends on the behavior of the whale/s.
-If we happen to have a relaxed mother and calf that wants to hang around for the morning, each group will take turns in the water for up to 30 minutes at a time.
+If we happen to have a relaxed mother and calf that wants to hang around for the morning, each group will take turns in the water for up to 25 minutes at a time.
 If we happen to be following a large pod or an intense heat run (a large group of males following a female) the skipper will position the boat accordingly and have the first group ready.
 Once the first group has done a drop the process will be repeated to allow the second group a turn.
-Most other operators will have anywhere from eight to twelve customers onboard with three groups.
+Most other operators will have anywhere from 8 to 10 customers onboard with 3 groups.
 We have designed this tour to be as safe and personal as possible ensuring maximum whale interaction and photography tuition for each person onboard.

 Can I dive down to get closer to the whales?